deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Arés.
 You're clearly strong enough to carry two men in EV-MASS, but you've got no control over the momentum.
 Just remember that one man saved is better than three dead.
 You'd have got them all without even tiring yourself if you'd taken it steady."
 He handed over the second beret with the green-feet pin, and returned the younger man's salute, keeping his immense pride in the lad to himself.
 It wouldn't do to seem to have a favourite.

-"For our Defenders…I know it's not an emblem of your original training, but for you we've selected the castle.
+"For our Defenders...I know it's not an emblem of your original training, but for you we've selected the castle.
 You've wonderfully fallen into your roles as the finest combat engineers ever, and something tells me you won't mind, am I right?"

 "*Essayons*, sir."
 Sikes commented.